 - 3.1 Rent accounts will be monitored on a regular basis to identify arrears at an early stage, and where necessary, prompt action taken to contact tenants.
 This will enable colleagues to establish, from the beginning, if a tenant is having difficulty paying their rent. - 3.2 The monthly rent is due on the first day of each month and rental payments should be received on or before that date. - 3.3 Arrears will be pursued through a combination of methods including, but not limited to: sending letters, making telephone calls and carrying out home visits.
 Colleagues will seek to ensure tenants claim their maximum benefits entitlement.
 If other methods of rent payment are available to the tenant that would avoid arrears, these will also be considered. - 3.4 All interviews/contact with tenants, whether conducted in the tenants home or in the office will be recorded on the computerised housing management system.
-If contact with the tenant is proving difficult and tenants fails to respond to written correspondence, arrangements will be made to carry out home visits out with normal office hours. - 3.5 FHG will obtain a clear picture of the tenant's circumstances and the reason for the arrears before initiating legal action. - 3.6 Where tenants are unable to repay arrears in full, a reasonable repayment arrangement will be agreed.
-The minimum payment arrangement will generally be the rent charge plus a sum towards the arrear. - 3.7 The consequences of not adhering to repayment arrangements will be stressed to tenants and they will be made aware that broken arrangements may result in legal proceedings. - 3.8 Court action will be instructed when all other arrears control methods have failed. - 3.9 Where an FHG tenant has failed to look after their home in accordance with the tenancy agreement or to comply with any action prescribed to modify anti-social behaviour and/or has accrued a debt (rent arrears, rechargeable repairs etc.), has consistently refused to co-operate with us and has had written warnings served on them, FHG may withdraw that tenant's home from any rechargeable repair/non statutory repair and any programme of improvement works such as the renewal of kitchens, bathrooms, window units, etc.
+If contact with the tenant is proving difficult and tenants fails to respond to written correspondence, arrangements will be made to carry out home visits out with normal office hours. - 3.5 We will aim to obtain a clear picture of the tenant's circumstances and the reason for the arrears before initiating legal action. - 3.6 Where tenants are unable to repay arrears in full, a reasonable repayment arrangement will be agreed.
+The minimum payment arrangement will generally be the rent charge plus a sum towards the arrear. - 3.7 The consequences of not adhering to repayment arrangements will be stressed to tenants and they will be made aware that broken arrangements may result in legal proceedings. - 3.8 Court action will be instructed when all other arrears control methods have failed.